dave-ck/MIO/README.md

 # MIO
 Basic Vibrotactile Morse I/O

-Code for the application used in evaluating Morse Input/Output, as presented at IEEE Haptics 2022.
+Code for the application used in evaluating Morse Input/Output, as presented at the IEEE Haptics Symposium 2022 and at EuroHaptics 2022.

 Video link: https://youtu.be/rSwz-pJVUjU